mvyasu/tf-lore/content/Seasons/S05/06_World_Tour.md

 - When a player interacts with a vault or cashout, a dance floor appears for 5 seconds.
 Strike and hold a pose for 2 seconds to earn $1000 for your team.
 - Snowy Kyoto Arenas.

->**June:** ISEUL-T's final stop is live contestants!
+>**JUNE:** ISEUL-T's final stop is live contestants!
 And they're ready to see your flashiest moves!
 >
->**Scotty:** That's right!
+>**SCOTTY:** That's right!
 This stop rewards you for showing off.
 Emote near a cashout your team starts, completes, or steals, and you'll earn extra cash!
 >
->**June:** Who's ready to strike the boldest pose and stack up the cash?
+>**JUNE:** Who's ready to strike the boldest pose and stack up the cash?
 Let's find out!

 ![[S05_World_Tour_02_DISSUN_Challenge.png]]
 # DISSUN CHALLENGE